 What is SQL?

 SQL commands can be used to do a variety of functions, such as querying data, adding new rows, updating or deleting existing data, building and modifying the structure of database systems, and restricting data access.
 Users can also describe the data using the language.
-Although SQL has a standard that is periodically updated as the language evolves, many database management systems (DBMS) employ their own implementation or dialect of SQL.
+Although SQL has a standard that is periodically updated as the language evolves, many database management systems (DBMS) employ their implementation or dialect of SQL.

 There are two main types of SQL: DDL (Data Definition Language) and DML (Data Manipulation Language).
 DDL includes commands such as CREATE